BastienDurel/rdesktop-menu/README.md

 You can have any number of connection files in config directory, but make sure they have a different name ("`[example-connection]`" is the name in template), or they would merge in menu

+Each file may have multiple connections, in multiple sections